Furry convention: Activities

 Convention programming includes presentations, panels, workshops and tutorials on anthropomorphic culture, from literature, fiction and art to science, technology and spirituality.
 The convention will often provide space for stand-up comedy routines by entertainers like Uncle Kage and Alkali Bismuth; filk music, many kinds of gaming, and roleplaying sessions, as well as numerous puppeteering and performing arts events.
 A unifying theme is common for larger events.

 Most conventions will feature some kind of an art show, in which artists' work is displayed, often for direct purchase or auction during the convention.
-There will often be a "Dealers' Den" where art and comic book distributors and other merchants can sell their wares for a fee, and an Artists' Alley where individual artists are given space for no fee or a token fee, usually on the condition that they sell only their own work.
+There will often be a "Dealers' Den", where art and comic book distributors and other merchants can sell their wares for a fee, and an Artists' Alley where individual artists are given space for no fee or a token fee, usually on the condition that they sell only their own work.
 Artists may also trade art between each other using sketchbooks.
-Erotic art is typically allowed if kept separate from other pieces, and shown only to adult attendees; a few conventions are rated strictly PG-13 but furry conventions are usually for all ages.
+Erotic art is typically allowed if kept separate from other pieces, and shown only to adult attendees.
+Furry conventions are usually for all ages, but some, such as Eufuria or Las Vegas Fur Con, are strictly for those above 18 or 21 years of age.

-Individual transactions are relatively small (usually around US$10–$50 for sketches or badges, $10–$200 for auction pieces), but the total can approach US$100,000 at the largest events (excluding professional dealers).

 Major conventions tend to have a rave on at least one evening.
-Often there is a "fursuit-friendly" dance prior to the main event, with raised lighting and slower music to offset fursuiters' reduced vision and mobility.
+Often, there is a "fursuit-friendly" dance prior to the main event, with raised lighting and slower music to offset fursuiters' reduced vision and mobility.
 The use of glowsticks and illuminated poi are popular once the lights are dimmed.
 A furry convention is also an opportunity to socialize, and private parties for subgroups of the fandom are common.

 Conventions with significant numbers of fursuiters may offer an event known as the furry games, furry races, or critterlympics.
 These focus on feats of dexterity suited to multiple players in teams, such as dragging a sled filled with plush toys or other fursuiters around a marked track, or racing back and forth while tethered to one another with a hula hoop.

 Some conventions have established charity auctions, which (in the US) usually raise several thousand dollars for the convention's yearly charity, typically a wildlife refuge, nature reserve, animal shelter, sanctuary or rescue group.
 Organizers may also donate from the convention's own funds.
 In total, furry conventions raised over US$50,000 for charity in 2006, with Further Confusion and Anthrocon raising over US$60,000 throughout their history.